selkasse/dotfiles/README.md

 To see if there are any errors when loading firenvim:

-- click the Extensions buttin in your browser (looks like a puzzlie piece)
+- click the Extensions button in your browser (looks like a puzzlie piece)
 - click Firenvim
 - click "Reload Settings"
 - any errors will show up in the extension widget